Time in Chad

 Time in Chad is given by a single time zone, denoted as West Africa Time (WAT; UTC+01:00).
-Chad shares this time zone with several other countries, including fourteen in western Africa.
+Chad shares this time zone with several other countries in western Africa.
 Chad does not observe daylight saving time (DST).

 IANA time zone database

 In the IANA time zone database, Chad is given one zone in the file zone.tab—Africa/Ndjamena.
 "TD" refers to the country's ISO 3166-1 alpha-2 country code.
 Data for Chad directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: